Kelly Clarkson Reveals Huge News About Her Talk Show

 The “Behind These Hazel Eyes” hitmaker made the exciting announcement that she had officially signed on the dotted line to keep The Kelly Clarkson Show on air until 2023.

-“Two more seasons, y’all!!!,” Kelly captioned the upload with a confetti ball emoji.

-“Can’t wait to continue The #KellyClarksonShow all the way until 2023!,” she added.
+“Two more seasons, y’all!!!”
+Kelly captioned the upload with a confetti ball emoji.
+“Can’t wait to continue The #KellyClarksonShow all the way until 2023!”

 She shared a clip of herself on set with her arms wide open as she flashed a big smile with her lips apart.
-The original American Idol winner rocked a buttoned up dark denim dress with 3/4 sleeves, which she paired with semi-sheer black tights.
+The original American Idol winner rocked a buttoned-up dark denim dress with three-quarter sleeves, which she paired with semi-sheer black tights.
 She highlighted her trim waist with a thick shiny black belt with a large gold buckle.

 Kelly was on set and sat on a green chair covered in fake snow.
 She posed with a large video screen and an acoustic guitar behind her.